-Tickets may be purchased at Mistlin Gallery or online at mistlingallery.eventbrite.com.
-Season tickets for the four performances are available until March 14 for $160 (VIP seating).
+Tickets are not currently on sale pending confirmation of the event in light of COVID-19 regulations.
 Single VIP tickets are $50 each (table seating), General Admission are $30, and Student Admission is $20 with a valid ID.
 CCAA members may purchase VIP tickets for $40 at the gallery only.

 Karolina Syrovatkova, an award-winning child actress from Czechoslovakia, and concert pianist has merged her talents to create dramatized musical concerts focused on the lives of women who were trailblazers in their field but often overshadowed by the men and events in their lives.
 As a prelude to our celebration of the 19th Amendment (Women’s Suffrage), Karolina will return, performing her “Lady in a Bow Tie” which is about Vitezslava Kapralova, a composer and conductor who died in 1940 at age 25 ”on the cusp of greatness.”